 The new veterinarian fees will be $70 per year and veterinary technicians will be $20 per year when fully implemented.
 No fee increases will occur until the CME program is implemented.

 There are no mandates or specific CME subject matter in the new law.
 Consequently, the Michigan Board of Veterinary Medicine is working to determine the rules.
 MVMA submitted suggestions to the Board of Veterinary Medicine in May of 2016 that they have considered.
-A draft document is currently going through the legal process for the State of Michigan, and a Public Comment period is anticipated in May.
+A draft document is currently going through the legal process for the State of Michigan, and a Public Comment period is now anticipated in the fall.
 MVMA will notify members when more information is available.
+The current draft rules approved by the Office of Regulatory Reinvention (ORR) for the Department of Licensing and Regulatory Affairs (LARA) Bureau of Professional Licensing are located here:

 Absolutely!
 In addition to increasing the number of in-person educational opportunities and webinars, MVMA now has an online CE portal available exclusively to members.
 On our portal, there are over 1,187 courses you can choose from, with over 641 that are completely free.
 In addition, the portal will track your CE and you can even enter it from external sources to track your compliance.
 If you have not already created an account and would like to take advantage of this new member benefit, you can access the portal by logging in with your MVMA login information.
 If you need assistance, please contact us at email@example.com.